 Answer: The screen size requirement entirely depends upon the space availability and audience in the church.
 Having a 30-300inch screen size will be ideal because you won’t have to worry about the audience or the crowd.
 However, if you think that you won’t need a large screen, then you opt for a model with a low screen size range.

 So this is the end of our review of top projectors for church, and we hope we have been able to guide you to the most appropriate projector.
-All the units may come with different functionality, but one thing that is common in them is extensive screen size options so that it can easily cater to a broad audience.
+All the units may come with different functionality, but one thing that is common in them is extensive screen size options so that they can easily cater to a broad audience.

 Plus, all our projectors are extraordinarily bright, so you won’t ever have to worry about the faded view.
 We have highlighted both the good and bad sides of the projectors so that you can easily evaluate them.